SimWrapper

 • SimWrapper Change Log

-If you want to run SimWrapper on your own server or laptop, there are a few ways to do so.
+If you want to run SimWrapper locally on your own server or laptop, there are a few ways to do so.
+Once it is installed, it will be available "offline" as well.

 Install from uv/pip

-This is the easiest solution for most of you.
-SimWrapper is a website, but for ease of of local installation we've also packaged it up as a super simple 'simwrapper' command-line package on the PyPi software repository.
-You don't need to know Python to use this package.
+This is the easiest solution for most situations.
+SimWrapper has been packaged as a self-contained command line tool on the PyPi software repository.
+You don't need to know or use Python to use this package.

 Shortest path to a running local installation:

-Use the uv software manager which is the most modern Python packaging ecosystem out there. uv eliminates the problems with virtual environments, messy multiple python versions, etc. It is far, far faster and more error-proof than using pip or other methods.
+Use the uv software manager. uv is the modern replacement for all previous python software management tools like pip, poetry, virtualenv, etc. It eliminates the problems with virtual environments, messy multiple Python versions, etc. It is far, far faster and more error-proof than using pip or other methods!

-• Run uv tool install simwrapper to install simwrapper as a command-line program on your system.
-Read the output from the install command; you might need to edit your PATH to include the program.
+• Read the output from the install command; you might need to edit your PATH to include the program.

 pip

 You can also use pip directly, with pip install simwrapper.
 If you go this route, you should probably create a virtualenv (venv) and make sure you have a recent version of Python.
-These extra steps can be a real pain, especially because the tool has many datascience dependencies which are difficult to install.
+These extra steps can be a real pain, especially because SimWrapper has many data science dependencies which are difficult to install.
 Please use uv instead, as above :-)

 Use Docker